-Design and modeling of clock and data recovery
+Design and modelling of clock and data recovery

 integrated circuit in 130 nm CMOS technology